AlxHnr/dlaunch-tools/README.md

 To make use of this feature, you must pass the path of a score file to dlaunch.
 This can be done by the "--score-file=FILE" argument.
 This file will be updated after each invocation.
-If the file does not exist, it will be created after the user has selected a string.
+If the file does not exist, it will be created after the user selects a string.
 The importance of each learned string will fade from time to time, unless the user keeps selecting it.
 Dlaunch aborts with an error and returns 1 if the score file contains invalid expressions.

 Here is an example, which lets the user search for a file in his home